turingschool/curriculum/source/topics/decorators.markdown

 <%= @article.delete_icon("Delete") %>
 ```

-Cool?
-Pointless?
-You be the judge.
+Keeping it object-oriented is the Ruby way.

 ### Abstracting Decorators